-- (1) A director is entitled to be paid such including travelling remuneration, and subsistence allowances, the Minister as determines. - (2) A director of the Board who is a State Service officer or State Service employee is not entitled to remuneration under subclause (1) except with the approval of the Minister administering the State Service Act 2000.
+- (1) director is entitled to be paid such remuneration, including travelling and Minister subsistence allowances. the as determines. - (2) A director of the Board who is a State Service officer or State Service employee is not entitled to remuneration under subclause (1) except with the approval of the Minister administering the State Service Act 2000.